-- Tips and tricks for standard fonts to use on a resume.
+- Tips and tricks for standard professional fonts to use on a resume.

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you'll get tips and right vs. wrong examples while writing your resume.
 See 20+ resume templates and create your resume here.